ALCOpenSource/Mentor-Management-System-Team-1/README.md

 * Indicate your interest to work on any issue. "eg. I want to work on this issue or I am interested in this issue"

-*EOpen a feature branch from the 'develop' branch. eg feat/
+* Open a feature branch from the 'develop' branch. eg feat/

 * Make sure the name is descriptive for your branch but not too long.
 Lead with what the the branch is doing eg new feature or bug but follow this pattern `type/branch-description` eg `feature/add-login-functionality`.